hack-ink/telegram-webhook/README.md

 ```

 #### How to obtain the chat ID
-1. Search for the bot @rwa_data_bot on Telegram and start a conversation with it by sending `/start`.
+1. Search for the bot @raw_data_bot on Telegram and start a conversation with it by sending `/start`.
 2. Tap on the `Chat` button and choose the specific chat you wish to retrieve the ID for.